CraftAcademyLabs/ca_course/career/general_personality.md

 Passion for the work

 This is a tricky one.
 Many employers think that true programmers must be “computer geeks”, spending their time gaming, building servers or creating apps for friends.
 While this passion isn't a necessity, it's often a way to find top-shelf candidates.
 People that attend our bootcamp are not code obsessives with no other dimension to their personality.
-They do not devote every single moment of their life to coding and the don't live the stereotyped developer lifestyle.
+They do not devote every single moment of their life to coding and they don't live the stereotyped developer lifestyle.
 But we still argue that they are passionate - in a way that makes them, in a long run, more valuable to an organisation than people who code every second of every day.

 Bootcamp graduates are self-motivated, embrace challenge and are intelligent problem solvers with a broad set of skills and experience.
 They have the self-confidence to make an informed choice about pivoting into a new profession and planning for the long term.
 They are also tough - tough enough to make it through a bootcamp, an endeavor that not only requires them to learn a completely new skill-set but quite often reassesses their whole approach towards how they function as professionals.